spacetelescope/webbpsf/docs/poppy.rst

 .. note::
-        This is an *abbreviated* version of the documentation for POPPY, included here since it's relevant for WebbPSF.
-For more comprehensive documentation for POPPY please see `this site <http://www.stsci.edu/~mperrin/software/poppy>`_
+        This is an *abbreviated* version of the documentation for POPPY, included here as a brief summary relevant for WebbPSF.
+For more comprehensive documentation for POPPY please see `the full POPPY documentation <http://www.stsci.edu/~mperrin/software/poppy>`_